Arang Kel Location

 Arang Kel in Neelum Valley Azad Kashmir Pakistan is a village, a tourist destination within the Neelam district of Azad Jammu and Kashmir, Pakistan.
 It is located at the top of the mountain above Kel at an altitude of 8,379 feet (2,554 m).
 It is like a large plain on top of a hill.

 How to reach Arang Kel in Neelum Valley Azad Kashmir

 Arang Kel is 230 kilometers from Muzaffarabad through the Neelum valley near the flowing Neelum River and Sharda.
 Sharda is a popular base camp for many tourists in the region and if you have not planned a trip at least 45 days in advance, chances are you will not find accommodation in Sharda.

-Lifting the seat saves you an hour on the go, if you are too scared to cross the river in this shady thing, you have to cross the river and walk an extra hour to get to the top.
+Chairlift saves you an hour on the go, if you are too scared to cross the river in this shady thing, you have to cross the river and walk an extra hour to get to the top.

 Arang Kel in Neelum Valley, Azad Kashmir, can be reached by walking a 2 km (1.2 mi) trail from the town of Kel or by using a 1 km chairlift managed by the Pakistan Army.
 To reach Kel, travelers must first enter the Neelam village from Muzaffarabad.
 Good roads are available from Muzaffarabad up to Athmuqam, where you can take a public van to reach your destination.
 Beyond Athmuqam, a private or rented car is necessary to pass through Keran, Kutton, Dawarrian, and Sharda to finally reach Kel.